 The Ride for a Woman program is managed by a women’s group that provides trained guides and a bike repair shop.
 Every participant in this program directly supports women in Buhoma while enjoying the ride in Bwindi.

 Ride for a Woman was started to help women struggling with domestic violence, HIV, and poverty.
 The organization now has over 300 members.
-It started by renting bicycles to tourists but has expanded to sewing, weaving, and offering accommodation.
+It started by renting bicycles to tourists but has since expanded into sewing, weaving, and offering accommodation.

 Ride for a Woman also has a craft shop near Buhoma Hospital and provides sewing classes to visitors for 30,000 Ugandan shillings.

-- River Ivy Ride: The River Ivy trail is an interesting route where you can see primates like vervet monkeys, black-and-white colobus monkeys, red-tailed monkeys, and blue monkeys.
-Other wildlife such as squirrels, duikers, and various bird species can also be spotted.
+River Ivy Ride: The River Ivy trail is an interesting route where you can see primates like vervet monkeys, black and white colobus monkeys, red-tailed monkeys, and blue monkeys.
+Other wildlife, such as squirrels, duikers, and various bird species, can also be spotted along the way.

 In addition to biking, Bwindi has several walking trails where visitors can take guided nature walks.
-These walks range from 30 minutes to half-day or full-day experiences.
+These walks range from 30 minutes to half day or full day experiences, offering a slower paced way to take in the forest’s wildlife and scenery.

 Gorilla trekking is a dream activity for many travelers visiting Africa.
 Bwindi Impenetrable National Park offers an opportunity to trek the endangered mountain gorillas.
 Gorillas share about 95% of their DNA with humans, making them close relatives.